 - 4. Use a mixture design meeting gyratory design and mixture criteria corresponding to the design level specified in the contract documents.
 The Engineer may approve mixtures substitutions meeting guidelines in Materials I.M.
-511. When a commercial mix is specified, use a 1/2 inch 300K surface mixture or higher for JMF approval. - 5.
+511. When a commercial mix is specified, use 1/2 inch 300K Standard Traffic (ST) or higher surface mixture or higher, with PG 58-28S or PG 64-22S binder, for JMF approval. - 5.
 For shoulders placed as a separate operation refer to Section 2122.
 When paving the shoulder with the mainline the Contractor has the option to substitute the mainline intermediate or surface mixture for a specified shoulder mixture at the Contractor's expense. - 6.
 For base widening refer to Section 2213.
 When an adjoining surface is designed for 300,000 ESALs or less Standard Traffic (ST) and is paved during the same project, use a base mixture at same ESAL level traffic designation used in surface mixture. - 7.
 WMA refers to asphalt concrete mixtures produced at temperatures approximately 50°F or more below those typically used in production of HMA but no higher than that shown in Article 2303.03, C, 3, d, 2, a.
 Temperature reductions may be achieved through additives or water injection systems. - 8.
 Submit a mixture design complying with Materials I.M.
 510. Propose both a production and a compaction temperature between 215°F and 280°F for WMA mixture designs. - 9.
 Produce and place WMA mixtures meeting the same requirements established for HMA mixtures.
 Equivalent WMA mixtures may be substituted for HMA mixtures unless it is prohibited by the specifications.